shutas/dreamDO/exampleSite/content/english/_index.md

       content : "We build strategic roadmaps based on your personal career goal to guide you what steps you need to take now until you secure your dream job."

     # feature item loop
-    - name : "Career Consulting"
+    - name : "Career Counseling"
       icon : "fas fa-briefcase"
       content : "We provide one-on-one online sessions with one of our career professionals to go over any questions/concerns you may have with the job search process."